 11 best places to live in France (and why?)

-If you're moving to France, you need to pick the right place.
+France is very attractive for expats coming from all over the world and its capital Paris is one of the best cities in Europe.
+And if you're moving to France, you need to pick the right place.
 Work may force you to live in a particular place - if you're in aerospace, for instance, you'll end up in Toulouse - but if you're free to choose your hometown, some will suit you better than others.

-Of course, Paris is by far the most expensive city to live in France - that goes for daily groceries as well as property prices - but it's also the most culturally interesting and vibrant city in France.
+Of course, Paris is by far the most expensive city for living in France - that goes for daily groceries as well as property prices - but it's also the most culturally interesting and vibrant city in France.
 You could go to a different theatre or concert hall every week, if you wanted.
 There are jobs in Paris in the finance sector and in major corporations' head offices, as well as in the service sector and in education and media.
 As one of the diverse cities in world Paris has to offer something to everybody.

 Many property purchasers decide to stay in the centre of Paris, but families may decide to head for the outer arrondissements - for instance La Villette and Les Buttes Chaumont in the north, 'bobo' (slightly arty) neighbourhoods with plenty of green space, or Trocadero and Monceau in the west.
 Good and inexpensive transport links also mean you could move further out to towns like Sèvres, Versailles, or Saint-Germain-en-Laye - the latter very popular with expats since it has a major lycée international.